itsauric/auricle-music-bot/README.md

 # Karasu

 This is a music bot created by using the [sapphire framework][sapphire] & [discord-player][discord-player] with this project being written in TypeScript.
+It has also been tested with [bun](https://bun.sh/) which is a new JavaScript runtime, although it works in this project there may be some issues as it is still in beta, alternatively you may use `yarn`.

 ## Features